ulises-jeremias/dotfiles/README.md

 ## Post install customization

 There is no need to fork this repository in order to customize it.
-Everything can be customized by leveraging the `custom-config` directory.
+Everything can be customized by leveraging the generated dotfiles directory.
 You are encouraged to maintain a separate github repository of configurations for your own dotfiles.

 Read more about this at [Customization Docs](https://github.com/ulises-jeremias/dotfiles/wiki/#Customization).